for automating Clojure projects without setting your hair on fire

 Clojure is a hosted language and Clojure libraries are distributed the same way as in other JVM languages: as jar files.

-Jar files are basically just .zip
+Jar files are basically just .zip files with a

 little extra JVM-specific metadata.
 They usually contain

-files (JVM bytecode) and .clj
+.class files (JVM bytecode) and .clj

 source files, but they can also contain other things like config